v1kstrand/FastML/DESIGN.md

 ### The Thought Process and Learning Journey

-When I embarked on the journey to create FastML, my initial goal was multifaceted.
-I aimed to tackle the complexities and challenges that accompany machine learning tasks, while also diving into the world of design patterns and principles.
+When I started to work on FastML, my initial goal was multifaceted.
+I aimed to tackle the complexities and challenges that comes with machine learning tasks, while also diving into the world of design patterns and principles.
 Building a functional framework thats robust, scalable and adheres to key design principles.

 #### Exploring Design Patterns